izzy/d3coder/README.md

 CHANGELOG
 =============================

+1.3.0
+Feature: New menu for direct in-clipboard-conversion

 1.2.6
-Fix for broken context menu customization
+Bugfix: Problems with context menu customization

 1.2.5
 1.2.4